SueMottet/School_District_Analysis/README.md

 * The scores by school spending per student, by school size, and by school type

 ### 3. School District Analysis written report comparing results
-The written reort on this school district analysis is included in this README.
+The written report on this school district analysis is included in this README.

 ### Project Resources
 * Jupyter Notebook